-As the cooler months creep in, it's time to plant bulbs in the garden and at the top of the list is garlic!
+With the cooler months here, it's time to plant bulbs in the garden and garlic is at the top of the list!
+Garlic is a perennial that can be grown as an annual.
 It's easy to grow and will always be useful in the kitchen.
 Here's everything you need to know to yield your garlic crop.

 Moist, well-drained soil, enriched with organic matter.
 Do not plant in freshly manured soil.